-Tips for In-Home Caregivers:
+Tips for In-Home Caregivers

-- 1. Ask what the person to receive care wants.
+- 1. Ask what the person who will be receiving care wants.
 Care that includes private space and keeping a familiar daily lifestyle may be most wanted. - 2.
-Encourage the person to receive the care to be actively involved in making decisions about care. - 3.
+Encourage the person who will be receiving the care to be actively involved in making decisions about care. - 3.
 Be sure instructions are clear. - 4.
 Think out the list of duties ahead of time and stick to it.
 Avoid last-minute surprises. - 5.
 Thank helpers for work well done. - 6.
 Avoid favorites; be fair to all. - 7.
 Let people know how well they did their jobs; avoid being too passive or too critical.

-Adapted from How to supervise in-home caregivers.
-(1991, December).
-Work and family life (p.
-4), with information from DeGraff, A. H., author of Home health aides: How to manage people who help you.
+Adapted from How to supervise in-home caregivers (1991, December) Work & lamily life, p.
+4